 Existing law, the Knox-Keene Health Care Service Plan Act of 1975, provides for the licensure and regulation of health care service plans by the Department of Managed Health Care and makes a willful violation of the act's requirements a crime.
 Existing law provides for the regulation of health insurers by the Department of Insurance.
 Existing law sets forth specified coverage requirements for plan contracts and insurance policies, and limits the copayment, coinsurance, deductible, and other cost sharing that may be imposed for specified health care services.

-This bill would require a health care service plan contract or health insurance policy issued, amended, or renewed on or after January 1, 2026, to include coverage for portable high-efficiency particulate air (HEPA) purifiers and filters for enrollees or insureds who are pregnant or diagnosed with asthma or chronic obstructive pulmonary disease.
-The bill would prohibit a portable HEPA purifier and filter covered pursuant to these provisions from being subject to a deductible, coinsurance, or copayment requirement.
+This bill would require a large group health care service plan contract or group health insurance policy, except a specialized health care service plan contract or health insurance policy, that is issued, amended, or renewed on or after January 1, 2026, to include coverage for portable high-efficiency particulate air (HEPA) purifiers for enrollees or insureds who are pregnant or diagnosed with asthma or chronic obstructive pulmonary disease if the enrollee or insured is in a county where a local or state emergency has been declared due to wildfires.
+The bill would prohibit the cost of the HEPA purifier from exceeding $500, adjusted for inflation.

 Because a willful violation of these provisions by a health care service plan would be a crime, this bill would impose a state-mandated local program.